Latest News

 Keep up with the latest news and views from Nerve Tumours UK and across the NF community.

 NF is the new medical name for a set of genetic conditions that cause tumours to grow on nerve endings: Neurofibromatosis Type 1, NF2-related-Schwannomatosis, and Schwannomatosis.
-We, at Nerve Tumours UK, are in the process of updating our medical publications and resources, in print and digital, to reflect the new names where relevant.
-This will however, not be reflected in our news section and other non-medical publications digital and print.
+Here at Nerve Tumours UK, we are in the process of updating our medical publications and resources, in print and digital, to reflect the new names where relevant.
+This will, however, not be reflected in our news section and other non-medical publications digital and print.

 Filter News